principalfish/what_walk_to_do/readme.txt

 To update munro_data.json run python3 scrape_munro_data.py
 This may take some time and there shouldn't really be much reason to do this.

+The code has no error handling, no test and may get you rate limited on walk highlands.
+Use at your own peril

 Full list of possible regions
 Angus
 Argyll